-Ensure your child follows a set routine every day but let them deviate on weekends or some other time.
-A good practice is to set 2-3 hours of screen time every day for children and no exposure to devices one hour before bedtime.
-This is for weekdays; let your child watch a movie on weekends and have some popcorn.
-Following this practice motivates the child to follow the routine and look forward to the weekend.
-This also encourages them to stick to the guidelines.
+Ensure your child follows a set routine every day but let them deviate on weekends.
+A good weekday practice is to set a maximum of 2-3 hours of screen time every day for children and no exposure to devices one hour before bedtime.
+Let your child watch a movie or play video games on weekends and have some popcorn as a treat.
+Following this practice motivates the child to follow the routine, look forward to the weekend, and encourages them to stick to the guidelines.

 Brandon Walsh, CEO, Dads Agree

-One of the best ways to set screen time guidelines for their children, which also stick, is to establish technology-free zones.
-The reason why I consider it to be a great option is that there can’t be any conflicts.
+One of the best ways to set effective and conflict-free screen time guidelines for children is to establish technology-free zones.

 For example, you can establish that during breakfast/lunch/dinner time, everyone has to put their phones aside.
-All mobile phones can be collected in a basket and put in a separate room.
+Each mobile device can be collected in a basket and put in a separate room.
 This way screen time will not only be reduced, but you’ll also get to spend quality time with your family without any distractions.

-Another example can be of establishing the rule that after 8:00 PM, there will be no cellphones being used around the lounge area, and everyone needs to be there – until or unless you have some other commitments.
-This is another great way of being able to spend quality time with family and yet again also setting a conflict-free screen time limitation.
+Another example can be of establishing the rule that after 8:00 PM, there will be no cellphones used around the lounge area, and everyone needs to be there.
+This is another great way of spending quality time with family and also setting a conflict-free screen time limitation.